 Fleas are small, wingless, dark brown insects.
-Their thin bodies allow them to hop, jump and move quickly through hair and feathers.
-Fleas are usually brought into the home by dogs, cats or other furry pets.
-In order to live and reproduce, they feed off the blood of humans and animals, such as dogs and cats.
+They can hop, jump, and move quickly through hair and feathers.
+Fleas are usually brought into the home by dogs, cats, or other furry pets.
+In order to live and reproduce, they feed off the blood of humans and animals.

 - Plague: A bacterial disease carried by rodents that is spread through the bite of an infected flea.

 - Tapeworm: An intestinal parasite obtained by swallowing an infected flea.

 - Murine Typhus: A disease spread by the bite of certain flea species.

 The Vector Control Program routinely collects and tests fleas and blood samples from squirrels in our local mountains and campgrounds for plague.
 If tests come back positive, park rangers are notified, squirrel burrows may be treated for fleas, and warning signs are posted to inform the public on how to avoid fleas and protect themselves and their pets from this serious disease.